I have never been in therapy. What is it like?

 Can I bring my children?

-Yes, if you would like to.
 If you have a baby, you are welcome to bring your baby and feed/change diapers/ walk around as needed.
-If you have older children, I have some toys in my office.
 Some women find it too difficult to concentrate if their child is with them, and others don’t want to be apart.
 I will honor your choice.
-If you have experienced a loss and would rather schedule at a time when you will not be likely to see a baby in my waiting room, please let me know.
+Please note that I do not have a waiting room for children or other family members to wait.

 Do you treat anyone besides moms?

-Please call me so that we can discuss if your concerns are a good match with my skills/experience.
+YES!
+I am working with women of all ages and stages.
+Please reach out and we can discuss if your concerns are a good match for my experience.

 Forms